-Suspension is defined as removal from all or part of the school activities for a definite period.
+Suspension is defined as removal from all or part of the school activities for a definite period but may not exceed ten days.
 It may be "in school" suspension or "out of school" as determined by the Principal and may consist of any or all of the following:

 - 1. Academic work that will/will not be graded and counted. - 2.
 Service work that will be assigned and monitored for completion. - 3.
-Upon re-admittance after a suspension, the parent(s) of the suspended student shall continue contact with the teacher(s) or the Principal, as determined after readmittance, for the successful continuation of the student's enrollment.
+Upon re-admittance after a suspension, the parent(s) of the suspended student shall continue contact with the teacher(s) or the Principal, as determined after re-admittance, for the successful continuation of the student's enrollment.